torvey/take-home/README.md

 ### Behavior

 - cards by default should be collapsed
-- expanded/deleted cards' state needs to be persisted after refreshing (regardless of isVisible property)
+- expanded/deleted cards' state needs to be persisted after "refreshing" (regardless of isVisible property)
+- "refresh" functionality needs to be implemented using `react-query`

 ### Miscellaneous

-- add a refresh button (just like the "Reveal" button)
+- add a "Refresh" button (just like the "Reveal" button)
 - create generic `<ToggleButton />`

 ### Additional